UAVmatrix/uavcast-pro-docs/docs/index.md

 ![](images/ipad.png)

-Here you will find information about UAVcast-Pro, 4G LTE Drone software for Raspberry Pi companion computer You are free to make a PR on github with any changes you like.
+Here you will find information about uavcast, 4G LTE Drone software for Raspberry Pi companion computer You are free to make a PR on github with any changes you like.

 For further inquires, please contact us: